Why make a will?

 To avoid paying more tax than necessary

-The fact is that if you have a house worth £300,000, and have a mortgage protection, endowment or life policy, and you are contributing to a pension, you could well find that under intestacy, your estate may well pay IHT on virtually everything you leave.
-At 36% it bites very hard.
+The fact is that if you own your own house, and have a mortgage protection, endowment or life policy, and you are contributing to a pension, you could well find that under intestacy, your estate may well pay IHT on much of what you leave.

 You probably know that what your spouse or civil partner (but not an unmarried partner) inherits from you is free from inheritance tax on your death, but in the longer term that is of no help.
 When he or she dies, the value will just make his or her estate even larger.